University of Birmingham Guild of Students: Debating Society

-The University of Birmingham Debating Society is the largest debating society on campus; it practises debating in the British Parliamentary Style as do other university debating societies, such as Oxford Union, Cambridge Union and Durham Union Society.
+The University of Birmingham Debating Society is the largest debating society on campus; it practises debating in the British Parliamentary Style, as do other university debating societies, such as Oxford Union, Cambridge Union and Durham Union Society.
 The society runs weekly workshops and holds regular public debates, where anyone at the University of Birmingham can see guest speakers debate.

 The society holds an annual Inter-Varsity competition and regularly competes in national and international Inter-Varsity debating competitions, such as the World Debating Championships.
-In 2009, the society was ranked 11th in the UK according to Britishdebate.com.
-The society is currently ranked 96th in the World based on the last five World Debating Competitions.

 Governance

 The Guild is a students' union for the purposes of the Education Act 1994.
 Under section 67 of the Act, all students of the university are by law automatically members of the Guild unless they deliberately opt out as per section 1.1 of Bye-Law 2.

 The Guild's Articles of Association and Bye-Laws set out in detail how the organisation should be run.

 In August 2008, the Guild moved from its previous model of an unincorporated association to become a charitable company limited by guarantee (CLG) and, as a result, a Trustee Board was established to provide guidance, expertise and strategic oversight of the Guild of Students.
 The Guild became a charity in 2010.

-This decision was made following a Referendum that took place in February 2008 and was approved by over 4,000 students, the Executive, Guild Council and the university.
+This decision was made following a Referendum that took place in February 2008 and was approved by more than 4,000 students, the Executive, Guild Council and the university.
 Key to the governance review was a need to clarify how decisions were made and by whom, especially in respect to the role of the Trustee Board and Guild Council.

 The Trustees have ultimate responsibility for the day-to-day management of the Guild, which is delegated to the Chief Executive and Management Team.
 They ensure the Guild remains legally compliant and solvent, in accordance with Memorandum and Articles of Association, the By-laws and Guidance and Strategy documents.
-In the past, when it had far fewer members than today, this group of trustees was Guild Council.
+In the past, when it had far fewer members than today, this group of trustees was the Guild Council.
 The Trustee Board is now made up of seven Sabbatical (Officer) Trustees; four Student Trustees, with one undergraduate, one postgraduate, one BAME and one international student; and seven external trustees, one of whom is a nominee from the university.

 Executive

 Below the trustee board is the Senior Management Team (SMT).
-These are CEO, Director of Finance, Director of Engagement, Director of Operations and Director of Community and Representation.
+These are the CEO, Director of Finance, Director of Engagement, Director of Operations, and Director of Community and Representation.

 The Guild Officer Group (GOG) also sits below the trustee board.
 The GOG is made up of all full-time and part-time elected officers of the Guild.
-The part-time officers are: Disabled Students’ Officer, Sustainability Officer, Ethnic Minority Students’ Officer, Lesbian, Gay, Bisexual, Trans and Queer+ (LGBTQ+) Students’ Officer, Trans and Non-Binary Students’ Officer and the Women's Officer.
+The part-time officers are: Disabled Students' Officer, Sustainability Officer, Ethnic Minority Students' Officer, Lesbian, Gay, Bisexual, Trans and Queer+ (LGBTQ+) Students' Officer, Trans and Non-Binary Students' Officer and the Women's Officer.